NileGazer00/leadgen.js/README.md

 ## Deployment

-This project is ready for GitHub Pages deployment.
-If you use a custom domain, configure the `CNAME` file accordingly.
+This project is deployed with GitHub Pages using the custom domain `leadgen.nilegazer.org`.

+- Keep the `CNAME` file set to `leadgen.nilegazer.org`.
+- Set the custom domain in the repository’s Pages settings.
+- Confirm your DNS points correctly to GitHub Pages [web:271][web:278].

 ## Troubleshooting

 If the site does not display correctly:
-- Confirm that all asset paths are correct.
+- Confirm all asset paths are correct.
-- Make sure the `docs/` and `assets/` folders are included in the deployment.
+- Make sure the `docs/` and `assets/` folders are included in deployment.
 - Check browser console errors for missing files or script issues.

 ## Contributing

 Contributions are welcome.
-If you improve the layout, documentation, or user flow, submit a pull request with a clear description of the changes.
+Submit a pull request with a clear description of the changes.

 ## License